 Camouflage the Trap

 In many cases, an animal won’t go in the trap because it looks like, well … a trap.
 By camouflaging the trap you can make it look more like a natural part of the surrounding environment and increase the likelihood the critter will enter it.
-By covering the tap with leaves or twigs, you’ll make it look less shiny and obtrusive.
-Some animals may even view a well-disguised trap as a potential shelter or hiding place, particular if there is a tasty snack awaiting them inside.
+By covering the top with leaves or twigs, you’ll make it look less shiny and obtrusive.
+Some animals may even view a well-disguised trap as a potential shelter or hiding place, particularly if there is a tasty snack awaiting them inside.

 Are You Using the Right Bait?

 Speaking of snacks, choosing the right bait is essential to trapping success.
 If your nuisance animal won’t go in the trap, you might want to reevaluate the food source you’re using to lure it in.
 Learn more about which bait works for each critter type.